peterdri/ece-communications-labs/_ece350/lab4/PSK-pulse-shaping.md

   ![pulse-shaping_LPF-square-waves-grc.png](./figures/pulse-shaping_LPF-square-waves-grc.png)<br>
   __*Flowgraph to pulse-shape square waves using a low pass filter*__

----

-#### Deliverable Question 4

-What is the advantage of using a rounded pulse rather than a square pulse?
+{% include alert.html title="Deliverable Question 4" content="What is the advantage of using a rounded pulse rather than a square pulse?" %}

----

 - Add a *QT GUI Eye Diagram* at the output of the receiver to observe the received eye diagram.
 Observe how the received eye diagram changes as the frequency offset is changed from zero.
 Explain your observations.
   - You will need a *Complex To Real* block between the receiver output and the *QT GUI Eye Diagram* block.